SketchyMaze/guidebook/docs/linked-doodads.md

 This section describes how the built-in doodads interact with one another when they're linked, and some example use cases.
 Custom doodads made by users should follow similar patterns; check the [PubSub event types](custom-doodads/scripts.md#official-standard-pub-sub-messages) used by built-in doodads, or invent your own custom event types!

+### Start Flag

+Link it with **any one doodad** and the that doodad will be the player character for this level.

+It is considered an error to link more than one doodad to the Start Flag.
+It is undefined behavior which doodad "wins" in that case.

+Upon level start, all actors linked to the Start Flag are destroyed.

+### Anvil

+If the Anvil receives **power** from any linked Button or Switch, it will teleport back to its original starting location on the level.
+With this, players can make a "Reset Button" for puzzle levels.

+### Box

+If the Box receives **power** from any linked Button or Switch, it will teleport back to its original starting location on the level.
+With this, players can make a "Reset Button" for puzzle levels.

 ### Buttons

 Quick reference: